adhnanjeff/Dotnet-Training/Day1/Day1Proj2-SupportPortal/README.md

-# 🛠️ Ticket Request Management System - Phase 2
+# 🛠️ Ticket Request Management System - Project 2

 This project builds upon Phase 1 by introducing **Agent-based ticket assignment and resolution**.
 It simulates a request system where agents assign and resolve requests with a trackable resolution time.